Date: 16 September 2013. More Trolling Motors.

 as an alternative to noisy gasoline outboards immediately, and he had the

-temerity to hint that men don't want to wait.
-Who'd have thought a man
+temerity to hint that men do not want to wait.
+Who would have thought a man

 impatient?!
 So this article focuses on these $100 miracles and details on

 battery life, charging, etc.

 I am a big proponent of easy and inexpensive.

 That my choice